hcschuetz/polyhedron-star/README.md

 ## How To Use It

-To get a first impression, have a look at the provided examples, which can be selected near the top of the page.
+To get a first impression, have a look at the provided examples, which can be selected below the text area.
 - The first example (based on the star from the Thurston paper) comes with explanatory comments.
-- Also various regular polyhedra are provided.
+- Also various (more or less) regular polyhedra are provided.

 You can edit an example and click the "run" button to see what manifold it generates.
 (Caution: If you switch to another example, your edits will be lost.
-So it might be best to edit files in your favorite editor and to copy/paste them to the text area.)
+So it might be best to edit files in your favorite editor and to copy/paste them to the text area using the "paste" button.)

 Various inputs allow you to modify the graphic output.
 Most of them should be self-explanatory, but some notes might be helpful: